longmiretn/Portfolio/Impact_Of_Demographics_on_Mental_Health_EDA_and_Analysis/README.md

 The dataset used for this analysis was sourced from Openpsychometrics.org, a nonprofit effort to educate the public about psychology and collect data for psychological research.

-## License

-This project is licensed under the MIT License.
-Feel free to use the code and data for your own analyses or projects.

-For questions or inquiries, please contact Your Name (your.email@example.com).